 China bans seafood from Japan after the Fukushima nuclear plant begins its wastewater release

-OKUMA, Japan (AP) — The tsunami-wrecked Fukushima Daiichi nuclear power plant ‘s operator says it began releasing its first batch of treated radioactive water into the Pacific Ocean on Thursday — a controversial step that prompted China to ban seafood from Japan.
+OKUMA, Japan (AP) — The tsunami-wrecked Fukushima Daiichi nuclear power plant began releasing its first batch of treated radioactive water into the Pacific Ocean on Thursday — a controversial step that prompted China to ban seafood from Japan.

-In a live video from a control room at the plant, Tokyo Electric Power Company Holdings showed a staff member turn on a seawater pump with a click of a mouse, marking the beginning of the controversial project that is expected to last for decades.

-“Seawater Pump A activated,” the main operator said, confirming the release was underway.
-TEPCO later confirmed that the seawater pump was activated at 1:03 p.m.
-(0403 GMT), three minutes after the final step began.

-TEPCO said an additional wastewater release pump was activated 20 minutes after the first.
-Plant officials said everything was moving smoothly so far.

-Japanese fisher groups have opposed the plan for fear it will further damage to the reputation of their seafood.
-Groups in China and South Korea have also raised concern, making it a political and diplomatic issue.
+People inside and outside the country protested the wastewater release, with Japanese fishing groups fearing it will further damage the reputation of their seafood and groups in China and South Korea raising concerns, making it a political and diplomatic issue.

 Tony Hooker, director of the Center for Radiation Research, Education, Innovation at the University of Adelaide, said the water released from the Fukushima plant is safe.
 “It certainly is well below the World Health Organization drinking water guidelines,” he said.
 “It’s safe.”